Career Information for a Degree in Industrial Technology

 Industrial Production Manager

 Sales managers institute programs to increase the revenue of an organization or business.
-These professionals are trained on products and services and follow market trends in order to maximize profits.
-Those with an industrial technology background may work in the manufacturing industry.
-The BLS doesn't provide job outlook information specifically for sales managers, but it does report that employment of wholesale and manufacturing sales representatives was expected to grow by seven percent between 2008 and 2018.
+These professionals are trained on products and services and follow market trends to maximize profits.
+Those with an industrial technology background might work in the manufacturing industry.

 Related to Career Information for a Degree in Industrial Technology